Symmetry and Invariant Bases in Finite Element Exterior Calculus: Introduction

-are a basis for the constant vector fields, and that basis is invariant under renumbering of vertices up to signs.
+are a basis for the constant vector fields, invariant up to signs under renumbering of vertices.
 Similarly, the three constant cross products

-are a basis for the constant pseudovector fields over a tetrahedron and that basis is again invariant under renumbering up to signs.
-Over a triangle, the transition to complex coefficients reveals the following observation which may come surprising to some readers: the two constant vector fields
+are a basis for the constant pseudovector fields over a tetrahedron, again invariant up to signs under renumbering.
+Over a triangle, the transition to complex coefficients reveals that the two constant vector fields

-are a basis for the complex constant vector fields over a triangle that is invariant under renumbering of vertices up to complex units, more specifically, up to cubic roots of unity.
-Lastly, we mention that quartic roots of unity appear in the construction of an invariant bases for the bivector fields over a four-dimensional hypertetrahedron. \\
+are a basis for the \emph{complex} constant vector fields, invariant under renumbering of vertices up to cubic roots of unity.
+We will also encounter a basis for the constant bivector fields over a four-dimensional hypertetrahedron invariant up to quartic roots of unity. \\

-This allows the construction of bases for finite element spaces that are invariant up to complex roots of unity.
-Whether these complex roots of unity are real, that is, the basis is invariant up to sign changes, depends on the simplex dimension and the polynomial degree.
-We conjecture that our construction is exhaustive: no finite element spaces in finite element exterior calculus have bases invariant up to real and complex units except for the one discussed in this article. \\
+Starting from these base cases, we recursively construct bases for finite element spaces of differential forms.
+Inspection of the base cases then reveals whether the construction yields bases invariant up to complex units or even up to signs: this generally depends on the simplex dimension and the polynomial degree.

 As a convenience for the reader, we summarize the application of our theory to common (real-valued) finite element spaces below.
-We use the language of vector analysis and the notation as in the article.
+Here, we use the language of vector analysis and the following notation: $\lambda_i$ is again the barycentric coordinate associated with the $i$-th vertex, $\phi_{ij}$ and $\phi_{ijk}$ are Whitney forms with the respective index sets, and $A(r,n)$ are the multiindices of weight $r$ in the indices $\{0, 1, \dots, n\}$; see also Section~\ref{sec:preliminaries}.
 The following finite element spaces have bases that are invariant up to sign changes under reordering of the vertices: \begin{itemize} \item The Brezzi-Douglas-Marini space of degree $r$ over a triangle $T$,